jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 ## Integration with Alembic

 The `sqlalchemy-starrocks` dialect integrates with Alembic to support autogeneration of schema migrations.
-When you run `alembic revision --autogenerate`, it will compare both the table-level `starrocks_` options and column-level properties against the database and generate the appropriate DDL.
+When you run `alembic revision --autogenerate`, it will compare both the table-level and column-level `starrocks_` options against the database and generate the appropriate DDL.

 Note that changes to non-alterable attributes like `ENGINE`, `table type`, or `partitioning` will be detected, but will raise an error to prevent generating an unsupported migration.